Appellate court upholds temporary restraining order against Illinois gun ban for lawsuit plaintiffs - NewsBreak

 Illinois’ biometric privacy law strengthened by latest high court ruling

-SPRINGFIELD – People who’ve been subject to fingerprinting, face or retinal scans as either employees or customers of Illinois companies have five years to file lawsuits if they believe the business violated a stringent state privacy law, the Illinois Supreme Court ruled this week.
-It’s the latest in...
+SPRINGFIELD, Ill. — People who’ve been subject to fingerprinting, face or retinal scans as either employees or customers of Illinois companies have five years to file lawsuits if they believe the business violated a stringent state privacy law, the Illinois Supreme Court ruled this week.
+It’s the latest...

 DuPage County sheriff says he is not changing stance on enforcing the gun ban